One of the most asked questions about our farmhouse is “How did we get our ceilings to look like they are reclaimed wood?”.

 - White Paint Color of your choice – I used Benjamin Moore White Dove

-- Rags for applying stain and wiping excess paint.
+- Rags are used to apply stain and wipe excess paint.

 - Paint Brush